 This discount amounts to 25 per cent of the total charge, in other words, half of the personal element of the charge.

 The Council Tax Leaflet that is included with the Annual Statement has further information.
-Please click on the following link to view it:
+Please click on the following PDF's to view:

 - Council Tax Information Leaflet 2016/17